 Self-directed behavior

-In order to determine what factors influence rate of SDB, generalized linear mixed models (GLMMs) in SPSS were used to predict SDB rate.
+GLMMs in SPSS were used to predict SDB rate, using each 10-minute SDB follow as the unit of analysis.
 A Poisson distribution model was used to accommodate count data (number of SDBs per ten-minute increment) as the target.
-Different models were fitted using the factors of focal age-sex class, social state (social or solitary).
+Different models were fitted using the factors of focal age-sex class and social state (social or solitary).
 Models were run using each factor separately, and in all possible combinations, with and without interaction effects.
 Orangutan ID was used as a random factor in each model.
 Akaike’s Information Criterion was used to determine the model of best fit.